scipy-conference/scipy_proceedings/papers/PiYueh_Chuang/main.rst

 .. class:: abstract

-Though PINNs (physics-informed neural networks) are now deemed as a complement to traditional CFD (computational fluid dynamics) solvers rather than a replacement, its capability to solve the Navier-Stokes equations without given data is still of great interest.
+Though PINNs (physics-informed neural networks) are now deemed as a complement to traditional CFD (computational fluid dynamics) solvers rather than a replacement, their ability to solve the Navier-Stokes equations without given data is still of great interest.
 This report presents our not-so-successful experiments of solving the Navier-Stokes equations with PINN as a replacement to traditional solvers.
 We aim to, with our experiments, prepare readers for the challenges they may face if they are interested in data-free PINN.
 In this work, we used two standard flow problems: 2D Taylor-Green vortex at :math:`Re = 100` and 2D cylinder flow at :math:`Re = 200`.